General Visitor Information

 Scheduling an Appointment:

 Researchers must coordinate with the Archival Research Room to submit requests and forms needed for the visit.
 First time researchers are required to provide additional information and forms (see Archival Research Room, Policies and Procedures).
 Researchers are encouraged to submit these forms in advance.
-They are also required to attend an orientation.
+They are also required to attend an orientation and view our new Research Room policies available in the right sidebar.

 Advanced appointments are highly encouraged.
 Appointments provide the Archival Research Room staff with the time needed to search, verify and pull the requested materials, allowing researchers to maximize their scheduled visit time.
 Visitors who arrive without advance coordination may not be able to receive requested information promptly.
 Some records are held in an offsite annex or require preservation treatment and require time to process.
 Also, research space is limited and may not be available without prior notice.
 Please plan your visit in advance so that we may accommodate your needs.